scaleway/serverless-examples/docs/templates/readme-example-template.md

 # Title of the function example

+**Give a short description/introduction**
+When calling a function from a frontend application in a browser, you may receive an error about missing CORS headers.
+Here's how you can allow cross-origin requests to a Python function

 ## Requirements

 This example assumes you are familiar with how serverless functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/)